anahid-bauer/anahid-bauer.github.io/index.md

 ---

-I'm an Assistant Professor at the <a class="a1" href="https://www.imt-bs.eu/en/" target="_blank"> Law, Economics and Finance Department at Institut Mines-Telecom Business School.</a>
+I'm an Assistant Professor at the <a class="a1" href="https://www.imt-bs.eu/en/" target="_blank"> Law, Economics and Finance Department at Institut Mines-Télécom Business School.</a>

 <br>
 I'm an applied economist working on topics of Digital Economy.
 My primary interests are Labor Economics, Industrial Organization and Economics of Innovation.